jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 were CVE\-2023\-21674, a Windows advanced local procedure call (ALPC) elevation of privilege vulnerability, and CVE\-2023\-22952, a remote code execution vulnerability in SugarCRMs email templates.
+Months end brought news of a multinational operation to disrupt the Hive ransomware TA that began in July 2022 and had provided decryption keys to more than 1,000 victims.
+February
-Months end brought news of a multinational operation to disrupt the Hive ransomware TA that began in July 2022 and had provided decryption keys to more than 1,000 victims.A preauthentication command injection vulnerability in Fortras GoAnywhere MFT (managed file transfer) solution, labeled CVE\-2023\-0669, was a zero\-day vulnerability that came to light in the first week of the month.
+A preauthentication command injection vulnerability in Fortras GoAnywhere MFT (managed file transfer) solution, labeled CVE\-2023\-0669, was a zero\-day vulnerability that came to light in the first week of the month.
 Within days, we learned of a GoAnywhere MFT\-related breach of more than 1 million patient records from the Community Health System.
 The Cl0p ransomware gang exploited GoAnywhere to steal data from